informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 If you lucky, it fails right away.
 If it does not fail, run it multiple times, until it fails.
-To see, why it failed, evaluate `state` after executing the test.
+To see why it failed, evaluate `state` after executing the test.
 Do you understand why our hypothesis was wrong?

-**Exercise:** Fix the condition in `mintTwiceThenSendTest`, so the test never fails.
+**Exercise:** Fix the condition in `mintTwiceThenSendTest`, so that the test never fails.

 If you carefully look at `mintTwiceThenSendTest`, you will see that it is still a single data point test, though the data point (the inputs) are chosen